Regulation Best Interest (Reg BI)

 • A "retail customer" is a natural person (or legal representative of a natural person) who uses the recommendation primarily for personal, family, or household purposes

-• Reg BI does not replace FINRA Rule 2111.
-Rule 2111 continues to apply to recommendations made to institutional investors and entities
+• Reg BI does not replace the FINRA suitability rule.
+The suitability rule continues to apply to recommendations made to institutional investors and entities

 • Reg BI imposes a higher standard than suitability: the recommendation must be in the best interest of the retail customer